-For years, we used a paper system to mark points for our kids.
+For years, we used a paper system to mark points for our kids and would pay them with cash.
 Then, when we finally finished programming the Moneypants app, we no longer needed the paper point charts taped to the fridge.
 Everything was now digital.
 No more losing papers.
 We would always have everyone’s point totals with us.
 We were mobile, baby!

 Then we had a great idea.
 Instead of using the app to just keep track of points, why not use the app to keep track of money, too?
 Why should we pay our kids cash at all?
 Why not just let the app track all that money and use it as a virtual currency?